julifurjes/JNB_NLP_exam/README.md

 ## Setting up the project

 In the repository, we have included the best performing model, called `random_forest.py`.
+Here is how you can run it:

 1. Acquire the dataset and save it as `job_ads_updated.xlsx`.